niuers/Distributed-System-Design-Review/Scalability.md

    * FLP permits the possibility of one 'failed' node which is totally partitioned from the network and does not have to respond to requests.
    * Otherwise, FLP does not allow message loss; the network is only asynchronous but not lossy.
    * FLP deals with consensus, which is a similar but different problem to atomic storage.

+# Cloud Elasticity
+1. The biggest reason why cloud computing become so popular in the industry is the ability to scale up and down dynamically.
+The ability to use and pay only for the resources required by the website became a trend for obvious reasons.

+If the site has a heavy traffic influx more server nodes get added and when it doesn’t, the dynamically added nodes are removed.

+This approach is known as cloud elasticity and saves businesses lots of money every single day.
+It indicates the stretching and returning to the original infrastructural computational capacity.